Centennial High School (Minnesota): Boys' hockey

 The 2004 boys hockey team finished the season with a 30−1−0 record, and won their first ever state championship by shutting out Academy of Holy Angels (2-0), Wayzata High School (3-0), and Moorhead High School (1−0) in the state championship in their first-ever appearance.
 The team won their championship over Moorhead in front of a crowd of more than 17,000 at the Xcel Energy Center, home of the NHL Minnesota Wild.
 This marked the first time a goalie has ever carried a shutout throughout an entire state tournament in its 60-year history.
 Four players were named to the Class AA All-Tournament Team.

 Girls' basketball

 In 2009, the girls' basketball team made it to the finals with a 29−3 record and placed second to Minneapolis South.

 Wrestling

 The Centennial wrestling team qualified for the state tournament in '00−'01, '01−'02, '02−'03, ' 04−'05, '05−'06, '07−'08, and '08−'09.
 In 01−02, the team ousted Owatonna 30−27 to reach the state finals, eventually falling to Apple Valley High School, 50−12 to take 2nd place in the state.

 Controversies

 In March 2021, an Asian-American student released screenshots of two students sending her racist text messages.
-A walkout protest on March 29th, 2021 took place, where students voiced their concerns about racism at the school.
+A walkout protest on March 29, 2021, took place, where students voiced their concerns about racism at the school.

+In March 2023, a student was stabbed in an act of gang violence during a feud between themselves and attendees of Pines School (a penal school of the Centennial district).
+The Lino Lakes police department investigated the incident.